 \section{Derivation of non-Hermitian Hamiltonian}

 This appendix provides a detailed derivation of the non-Hermitian Hamiltonian~(\ref{HamMC1}) from the Lindblad master equation.
-We emphasize that the quantum jump terms have been fully retained throughout the derivation~\cite{Metelmann2015Nonreciprocal,Wang2019Nonreciprocity} leading to Eq.~(\ref{HamMC1}), in contrast to those approaches only regarding the nonunitary evolution part after post-selection~\cite{Han2024Measuring}.
+We emphasize that the quantum jump terms have been fully retained~\cite{Metelmann2015Nonreciprocal,Wang2019Nonreciprocity}, in contrast to those approaches only regarding the nonunitary evolution part after post-selection~\cite{Han2024Measuring}.
 In general, the dynamics of an open cavity magnonic system that is coupled to the traveling waves~\cite{Metelmann2015Nonreciprocal,Wang2019Nonreciprocity} can be described by